shashwat1225/DataGPT-Assessment/README.md

 ## Scalability

-is designed with scalability in mind, capable of handling larger datasets efficiently.
-During the technical interview, the solution will be evaluated against a dataset of 100,000 rows and 50 columns, demonstrating its robustness and efficiency in real-world scenarios.
+The model is designed with scalability in mind, capable of handling larger datasets efficiently.
+The code will be able to generate output with a dataset of 100,000 rows and 50 columns.